ivanzud/github-runner-automation/README.md

 ---

-**This project is for anyone who wants to automate and scale self-hosted GitHub Actions runners, without the manual pain.
-Enjoy!**
+**This project is for anyone who wants to automate and scale self-hosted GitHub Actions runners, but it's still in beta.
+Use with care!**